mohitpai/journey-optimizer.en/help/using/privacy/opt-out.md

 While **[!DNL Journey Optimizer]** provides ways of managing opt-out in emails and SMS messages, push notifications do not require any action on your side, as recipients can unsubscribe through their devices themselves.
 For example, upon downloading or when using your app, they can select to stop notifications.
 Similarly, they can change the notification settings through the mobile operating system.

+>[!NOTE]
+>
+>In addition, you can leverage Journey Optimizer **Suppression REST API** to control your outgoing messages using suppression and allow lists.
+[Learn how to work with the Suppression REST API](https://experienceleague.adobe.com/docs/journey-optimizer/using/configuration/monitor-reputation/manage-suppression-list.html)

 Learn how to manage opt-out in Journey Optimizer email and SMS messages in these sections:

 <table style="table-layout:fixed"><tr style="border: 0;">